 To make matters worse, many dog owners fail to acknowledge that their dogs are overweight or see it as a problem.

-They believe that a little extra fat cannot hurt and are reluctant to make changes to their dogs’ diet.
-Plus, they like to treat their dogs with food.
-However, a dog who is overweight this year could easily become obese in the next couple of years.
+They believe that a little extra fat cannot hurt and are reluctant to change up their pup’s diet.
+Plus, they like to treat their dogs with highly processed food and treats.
+However, an overweight dog this year could easily become obese in the next couple of years.

 Check out our Intro to Raw Nutrition for Dogs blog!

 A raw diet is a biologically appropriate diet for your dog.
 This kind of dog food is the healthiest food to feed your dog and provides the type of diet for which their body is adapted.
 Raw dog food is also the most nutritious food they can have.